any-docs/css/content/reference/properties/perspective/index.md

 - `none`
   - Indicates that no perspective transform is to be applied.
 - `<length>`
-  - A {{cssxref("&lt;length&gt;")}} giving the distance from the user to the z=0 plane.
+  - A `&lt;length&gt;` giving the distance from the user to the z=0 plane.
 It is used to apply a perspective transform to the children of the element.
 Negative values are syntax errors.
 If the value is smaller than `1px`, it is clamped to `1px`.

 ## Description